Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $2.99 each

 The Rusty Lake series is a long-running set of escape games.
 Each game ties into the main premise through its location.
 Each game has you finding objects, solving puzzles, and trying to escape the situation you’re in.
 The franchise has nine games in total.
 Each one is completely free to play and supported by advertising.
-The graphics are a little simple, but but of the games are free.
+The graphics are a little simple, but most of the games are free.
 There is one premium game for $2.99 and it’s excellent as well.
 The developers also have the Rusty Lake series, a set of premium puzzle games with similar mechanics.
+The developers also recently released Samsara (Google Play link), another escape game with a lot of the same game elements as the Rusty Lake series, but isn’t part of Cube Escape or Rusty Lake.